kubewarden/docs/src/contribution-guide/suggesting-an-improvement.md

 - Navigate to the Issues tab and click **New issue**.
 - Describe the issue or suggestion for improvement.
 The more details you provide, the better!
 - Click **Submit new issue**.
 - After submitting the issue, you can either assign it to yourself or wait for a community member to pick it up.
-Members of the documentation team and from the community might request clarifications before they can take action on your issue, so we request that you actively check your issue or [turn on GitHub notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications).
+Members of the documentation team and the community might request clarifications before they can take action on your issue, so we request that you actively check your issue or [turn on GitHub notifications](https://docs.github.com/en/account-and-profile/managing-subscriptions-and-notifications-on-github/setting-up-notifications/configuring-notifications).

 ## New content suggestions